San Francisco travel guide

 When the fog and cold sets in, it’s time to head indoors, to jazz venues, cosy restaurants, old-school saloons and micro-distilleries.

 The downside?
 San Francisco’s stratospheric success means the arty types who gave the city its creative vibe can barely afford to live here anymore.
-So if you’re inspired to launch own start-up, bring a wealthy sponsor and a back-up plan.
+So if you’re inspired to launch your own startup, bring a wealthy sponsor and a back-up plan.